GrosseLab/NFWS/README.md

 ## Release-Numbering conventions

     v0.1p1
-     │ │ └─ Patch level: the results are the same but visualization │ │        might have changed
-     │ └─── Minor version level: the results might have changed due to │          bug fixes or exchange of parameters, software, etc.
+     │ │ └─ Patch level: the results are the same but visualization might have │ │        changed, bugs preventing output might get fixed │ └─── Minor version level: new entire workflows may be available, the │          results might have changed due to bug fixes or exchange of │          parameters, software, etc.
-     └───── Major version level: restructuring of naming schema, new entire workflows may be available, results of exitsing workflows might have changed
+     └───── Major version level: restructuring of naming schema, results of of exitsing workflows might have changed